decadentsavant/decadentsavant/README.md

 - 📫 I can be reached at decadentsavant @gmail.com

-- 👨‍💻 I desire to transition into tech full time!
+- 👨‍💻 Working to transition into tech full time!

 ---